 Note Denny Zimmerman in the black car to the left, also fastening his helmet.

-Westhampton, where Ed raced on I believe only once occasion.
+Westhampton, where Ed raced I believe only once.
 Photo by Chuck Pecora.
 Thanks to John Dickinson for the information.

 Photo by John Grady.

 1961 – Vineland NJ.
 Photo by William Curley, from 3Widespicturevault.com.

 1964-09-26 – Norwood win.
 Photo by Paul Conley.

 1964 (approx).
 Ed’s blue $ is in the background on the right.

 1965-09-26 – Oxford Plains 300.
 Ed finished 3rd.
 Thanks to Dan St.Pierre.